 Step 5: sign the visit

-The system allows the brand to designate users who are allowed to sign and “sign off” on the visit on a form-by-form basis.
+The system allows the brand to designate several users who are allowed to sign and “sign off” on the visit on a form-by-form basis.
 This provides a record of integrity and locks the visit from further edits.
 Sign the visit electronically with any touch screen device (or even a mouse!).

 Step 6: Track and follow-up

 Bindy has built-in monitoring for “outstanding” tasks and responsibilities.
 At any given time, anyone may log-in (system may also send email notifications) to check what has and hasn’t been done.
 This results in significant savings to the organization.
 A Bindy retail audit saves the organization over 2 hours and $84.